odan/odan.github.io/_posts/2020-05-25-slim4-logging.md

 ### Logger Factory

-By default a monolog instance would output it's messages into a single file.
+By default, a monolog instance would output its messages into a single file.

 Now imagine what a mess it would be if all your modules would log everything to the same file.
-Of course you could add a `RotatingFileHandler`, but it's still not very clean in the long run.
+Of course, you could add a `RotatingFileHandler`, but it's still not very clean in the long run.
 To make our logging system more flexible, and compatible with a container we add a special `LoggerFactory` class to create a custom logger per class.